What is a Level 3 Food Hygiene Course?

 What's the difference between a level 2 and 3 food hygiene?

-There's a vast difference between the two levels in both times to complete the course and its actual training material as mentioned previously.
+Level 2 teaches you how to handle food safely.
+Level 3 teaches you how to manage food safety.
+Level 3 training builds on knowledge from level 2 food hygiene courses.
+There's a vast difference between both courses.
+Training duration and their learning material, as mentioned previously.
 For those sitting on the fence, unsure of what course to complete the table below may be an easier way to digest the key differences in audience, course depth and desired outcomes.

 | Course | Level 2 Food Hygiene and Safety | Level 3 Food Hygiene and Safety |